-The mission of the Health Commission of the Third Episcopal District (Ohio, Western Pennsylvania and West Virginia) of the African American Episcopal Church is: to prayerfully work to achieve optimal physical, spiritual and mental health for the members of local congregations and for members of the communities they serve through health education, primary prevention, screenings and advocacy.
+The mission of the Health Commission of the Third Episcopal District (Ohio, western Pennsylvania and West Virginia) of the African Methodist Episcopal Church is to prayerfully work to achieve optimal physical, spiritual and mental health for the members of local congregations and members of communities they serve through health education, primary prevention, screenings and advocacy.
 In most cases the Commission will not deliver direct services.
-It will serve as a source of:
+It serves as a source of:

 - information, education and awareness;

 The board of the Third District Health Commission works with and through “Health Champions” selected by Presiding Elders and leaders of health ministries in local churches.

 Priorities established by the Commission are: